eryjus/bb-computer-v2/journals/Journal-06-A-Register.md

 With that said, I am going paste this same update into all 3 Journals since they will all need to be revisited.

+---

+### 2022-Feb-18

+What used to be the A Register Module has now become the Temporary Register 1 Module.
+And the Lower Temporary Register 1 portion is wired totally wrong.

+I need to correct this and I will need to re-make an A Register.
+Until I get to a new A Register, I am going to continue the monologue on this module under the Temporary Register 1 Journal.